Position

 Dental Assistant Job Description Sample

-We are seeking a skilled and compassionate Dental Assistant to join our team.
-The ideal candidate will assist the dentist during a variety of treatment procedures, ensuring that the patient receives the highest level of care.
-The Dental Assistant will also be responsible for preparing patients for treatment, sterilizing dental instruments, and maintaining patient records.
+We are seeking a skilled and compassionate Dental Assistant to join our dynamic dental team.
+The ideal candidate will assist the dentist during a variety of treatment procedures, ensuring that the patient receives the highest standard of care.
+This role requires a proactive individual who can thrive in a fast-paced environment.

 Responsibilities:

-• Assist the dentist during a variety of treatment procedures.
+• Assist the dentist during a variety of treatment procedures, including but not limited to, fillings, extractions, and root canals.

 Qualifications